 Cookie Butter Truffles

-35 grams (1/3 cup) plain sweet biscuit crumbs* + extra for decorating
+- 35 grams (1/3 cup) plain sweet biscuit crumbs*, plus extra for decorating

-*You can use most sweet store bought biscuits such as Digestives, Arnotts Granita or Marie or even graham crackers.
+You can use any sweet store bought biscuits in this recipes such as Digestives, Arnotts Granita or Graham Crackers.